HAOYUatHZ/fair-atomic-swap/doc/bip-email/ours.md

 The problem can be simply decribed as that, the initiator can abort the deal, i.e., have optionality, without receiving any penalty.
 See https://lists.linuxfoundation.org/pipermail/lightning-dev/2018-May/001292.html and https://lists.linuxfoundation.org/pipermail/lightning-dev/2018-December/001752.html for detail.

 We have done some research, including fetching cryptocurrency market history in the last year, and analyzing how profitable the arbitrage can be, given the default timelock setting (24/48 hrs) .
 Our result shows that the profit can be approximately 1% ~ 2.3%, which is non-negligible compared with 0.3% for stock market, and can be attractive considering it's risk-free.
-We formalize these into a paper: https://eprint.iacr.org/2019/896, and the related codes lie in https://github.com/HAOYUatHZ/RWorldSecCrossChainPayment/ (__TODO: fix repo url__).
+We formalize these into a paper: https://eprint.iacr.org/2019/896, and the related codes lie in https://github.com/HAOYUatHZ/fair-atomic-swap.

 To understand it better, you may also like to refer to: